cmcuza/TerseTS/README.md

    printf("Uncompressed data length: %lu\n", uncompressed_values.len);

    // Configuration for compression.
+   // The supported compression methods are specified in tersets.zig.
    // Method 2 is SwingFilter and 0.1 error bound.
    struct Configuration config = {2, 0.0};

-   // Prepare for compressed data. struct CompressedValues compressed_values;
+   // Prepare for compressed data.
+   // The compressed values point to dynamically allocated data that should be deallocated. struct CompressedValues compressed_values;

    // Compress the data.